stpotter16/stpotter16.github.io/_posts/reading-summary.markdown

 opiod crisis.
 Keefe reports in such a well-paced, compelling style.
 The book is, no surpise, a sobering read.
 I sometimes ask myself, "Why read these dreary frustrating books"?
 I don't have a great answer.
 Maybe it's an attempt to witness to injustice (not a single executive of Perdue Pharma or any of the Sackler family admitted guilt or served jail time)?
 Maybe I read it in the hopes that I can "see" when goverment fails us (OxyCotin's FDA approver eventually worked for Perdue) and try to advocate for change.
+- "What If?
+2: Additional Serious Scientific Answers to Absurd Hypothetical Questions" by Randall Munroe - I've enjoyed xkcd for a long while and enjoyed the first edition of "What If?".
+Part 2 was no dissapointment.